predictionguard/js-client/README.md

 ### Getting started

-Once you have your api key you can use the `makefile` to run curl commands for the different api endpoints.
+Once you have your API key you can use the `makefile` to run curl commands for the different API endpoints.
 For example, `make curl-injection` will connect to the injection endpoint and return the injection response.
 The `makefile` also allows you to run the different examples such as `make js-injection` to run the Go injection example.

 ** Running The Project**